kn0wmad/ohmyform-wrapper/README.md

-# Wrapper for hello-world
+# Wrapper for OhMyForm

-`hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+[OhMyForm](https://ohmyform.com/) is a free, opensource form builder similar to Google Forms or TypeForm.

 ## Dependencies